gmjjatin/cbh-take-home-project/Ticket_Breakdown.md

 Now there must be a place where original database id of agent is printed in the function.So there or before it , add an API call

-to `getCustomIdByAgentAndFacility(agentId,facilityId)` and it this API returns something print that else , print original agentId with formatted colors / extra text  that "No Custom Id assigned".
+to `getCustomIdByAgentAndFacility(agentId,facilityId)` and if this API returns something print that else print original agentId with formatted colors / extra text  that "No Custom Id assigned".

 #### Implementation